HydrefLab/laravel-adr/README.md

 }
 ```

 Any action should extend `HydrefLab\Laravel\ADR\Action\Action` class.

-However, it is recommended that any action extends
-`App\Http\Actions\Action` which is already extension of a base action class.
+However, it is recommended that action extends `App\Http\Actions\Action` class which is already an extension of a
+base action class.
+This is situation similar to controllers - typically new controllers extend
+`App\Http\Controllers\Controller` class and not its parent `Illuminate\Routing\Controller` class.

 Any action should return either responder instance or already built response.

-To create responder instance, `responder` helper method or static `ResponderFactory::create()` method can be used.
+To create responder instance, `responder`
+helper method or static `ResponderFactory::create()` method can be used.

 ### Routing